 - Impaired speech

 Your speech pathologist will help you regain as much of your speech and swallowing as possible.

-- Prolonged feelings of helplessness and sadness
+- Feelings of helplessness and sadness lasting longer than usual

 - Change in mood

 If you have any of these symptoms and they last more than 2 weeks, tell your healthcare provider.